Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-Stop to show the differenct between the original HelloWorldComponent and the newer HelloWorldComponent which uses the InputComponent.
-Talk about how the state is being "lifted up" a level from the input.
+Look at the difference between the original HelloWorldComponent and the newer HelloWorldComponent which uses the InputComponent.
+Note how the state is being "lifted up" a level from the input.
 --->